awesomekyle/AwesomeUI/readme.md

 ## Installation Instructions

-This will setup proper symlinks to the various installed WoW versions (Live, PTR, Classic, etc), so any modifications to the base repo, will be automatically applied to the games.
+This will setup proper symlinks to the various installed WoW versions (Retail, PTR, Classic, etc), so any modifications to the base repo, will be automatically applied to the games.

 1. Clone repo into base `World of Warcraft` folder